-

 - Please note required math experience for select programs.
 Please contact engineering@marquette.edu with any questions.

 - The Opus College of Engineering has scholarship funds available to support students who are unable to attend a Summer Engineering Experience due to financial concerns.
-Students and families interested in receiving scholarship support are encouraged to use the standard registration process and then complete the scholarship steps that will be shared via email when a payment link is sent.
+Students and families interested in receiving scholarship support are encouraged to use the standard registration process and then complete the scholarship steps that will be shared via email.

 This program is a good fit for any high schooler interested in engineering, and has the closest connections to mechanical engineering, electrical engineering and computer engineering.